Elevate Black Voices • Sustain awareness of racial injustice

 On June 19, 2020, members of Falls Church Presbyterian, The Falls Church (Episcopal), and Columbia Baptist, along with neighbors and friends, joined together in silent witness to commemorate Juneteenth and demonstrate against racial injustice.
 The witness did not end on that day.
 We continue to gather every other week along Broad Street in Falls Church to sustain awareness of racial injustice toward Black lives and all People of Color.

-Please note, beginning November 7, Silent Witness Against Racial Injustice will be held every other Saturday from noon to 1:00 p.m.
+We gather for a Silent Witness Against Racial Injustice every other Saturday from noon to 1:00 p.m.

 Bring your sign | Wear a mask | Stand 6-10 feet apart from each other